rkweku/miRador/README.md

 ```
 python3 miRador miRador.ini
 ```

+The configuation file that is included in this repository include the first chromosome of the Arabidopsis TAIR10 genome and two sRNA sequencing libraries which can be used to test that miRador will run properly.
+These files do need to be unzipped before running.
+This can be done quite simply with the following command: `gunzip -r test`

 ## Output
 miRador writes its output to a folder provided by you, the user, or to a folder with the data and time as a means of providing a unique folder name.
 The contents of the folder are:
 - finalAnnotatedCandidates.csv: A CSV file containing the annotated miRNAs that miRador was able to identify